Run-and-tumble particle in one-dimensional confining potential: Steady state, relaxation and first passage properties: Conclusion

 There remain several interesting open questions.
-Here, for RTP in $1d$, we have provided exact results for the relaxation and first-passage properties in potentials of the form $V(x) = \alpha \, |x|^p$ but only for two special values $p = 1$ and $p=2$.
-It remains challenging to obtain analytical results for other values of $p$.
+While for the two special cases $p=2$ (harmonic potential) and $p=1$ (marginal case) we have obtained exact relaxation and the first-passage properties, it remains challenging to obtain analytical results for other values of $p$.
 Another interesting extension of our results would be to investigate the relaxation and first-passage properties of an RTP in higher dimensions.
 In higher dimensions, there exist some approximate results for the statics and dynamics of an RTP in a confining potential \cite{fox1986uniform,Hanggi95,Fodor2016}.
 However, first-passage properties have not been systematically studied for an RTP in a confining potential in higher dimensions.
 It would be interesting to find an exactly solvable model in higher dimensions, both for the relaxation to the steady-state as well as for the first-passage properties.
 Very recently, the free RTP in one-dimension but in the presence of resetting to the initial position was exactly solved both for the stationary state as well as for the first-passage properties \cite{rtp_reset}: it would be interesting to see how an external potential generalises these results.

 Finally, we have studied here the statics, dynamics and first-passage properties of a run and tumble particle in a confining potential.
 Another well studied model for active particles is the so-called active Brownian motion (ABM) in two-dimensions in the presence of a confining potential.
 While some results on the steady-state properties have been derived \cite{bechinger_active_2016,Sevilla,Potosky2012,Urna2018,dauchot}, there are hardly any study on the relaxational dynamics to the steady states and first-passage properties (see however Ref. \cite{Urna2018} for some recent analytical results).
 It would thus be interesting to find an exactly solvable model for the relaxation and for the first-passage properties.